kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_global_to_local_coordinates.md

 ~~~ ^\text{local}p
 $$

-then the reverse transform is literally the inverse of the homogeneous matrix:
+The reverse transform is literally the inverse of the homogeneous matrix:

 $$
 ^\text{global}_\text{local}T^{-1}